Ruagit/notifications_api/README.md

 - Add in a simple database with schema's for testing, development and production.
 - Implement more of an mvc pattern with models doing the logic to fetch, add and update data.
 - Host the API in a platform like Heroku so it is available online.
-- Add in a simple form of authentication on HTTP requests
+- Add in a simple form of authentication on HTTP requests.
-- Add in some logging for better observability
+- Add in some logging for better observability.